-There’s no one more qualified to tell us what children, young people, families and communities in Ontario need than these very groups.
-Quality engagement isn’t just about listening to and amplifying their voices.
-It’s also about ensuring they have an active role in service planning at the organizational and system levels.
+No one understands the needs of children, young people, families and communities in Ontario better than those with lived or living experience.
+Meaningful engagement isn’t just about listening to and amplifying their voices.
+It’s also about ensuring they have an active role in decision-making at the organizational and system levels.

 What do we mean by “system-level engagement”? |